William de St-Calais: Diocesan affairs

-Durham's location in the north left it insecure, as Malcolm Canmore, King of Scots, raided and invaded the north of England on a number of occasions.
+Durham's location in the north left it vulnerable, as Malcolm Canmore, King of Scots, raided and invaded the north of England on several occasions.
 Malcolm claimed Northumbria, in which Durham was located, as part of his kingdom.
 St-Calais managed to befriend Malcolm, and secured his support for the patron saint of Durham, Saint Cuthbert.
 Malcolm and his wife helped lay the foundation stone of the new cathedral dedicated to Cuthbert.
 Respect for the saint did not mean that Malcolm refrained entirely from raiding the north; he was killed in 1093 while once more raiding Northumbria.
 Both the English king and St-Calais did all in their power to support Malcolm's sons, who had been educated in England, in their attempts to secure the Scottish throne.

 Later, in 1095, an English noble, Robert de Mowbray, who was Earl of Northumbria, challenged the bishop's authority in the north.
 When Mowbray rebelled again in 1095, St-Calais helped the king put down the rebellion, and Mowbray was captured.
 The death of Malcolm and the capture of Mowbray did much to make the north more secure.

-In St-Calais' time as bishop, a long-running dispute began between the monks of the cathedral chapter and successive bishops.
+In St-Calais's time as bishop, a long-running dispute began between the monks of the cathedral chapter and successive bishops.
 This arose because St-Calais did not make a formal division of the diocesan revenues between the bishop's household and the monks of the chapter.
 Nor had he allowed free elections of the prior.
 He may have promised these things to the monks before his death, but nothing was in writing.
 Thus, when a non-monk was selected to replace St-Calais, the monks began a long struggle to secure what they felt had been promised to them, including the forging of charters ascribed to St-Calais that supported their case.
 These forged charters date from the second half of the 12th century.